ddeutils/ddeutil-workflow/docs/api/traces.md

-# Logs
+# Traces

-The log module include audit log and trace log objects.
+The Traces module include trace log objects that is the stdout and stderr of the execution process.

-## FileAudit

-## FileTraceLog
+## FileTrace